 Q: What is the actual cost to come to Tassajara as a student?

 A: There is a one-time Summer Work Practice Program application fee of $75 for all work-exchange students and Work Practice Apprentices.
-If you are applying to the Zen Kitchen Apprenticeship, there is an additional $25 fee, for a total of $100.
 Once you have been accepted there is no other fee for being a student at Tassajara.
 Returning students pay a $25 fee, refundable as long as no changes are made.

 Q: Is there any payment given to Work Practice Apprentices?

 A: Any Work Practice Apprentice who has limited financial means may request to receive a monthly $25 necessities allowance.
 In addition to that, all WPAs who fully complete their term receive either one or two practice period credits (depending on whether they are three- or five-month apprentices), to be used pending acceptance at any of the three centers of the San Francisco Zen Center: Green Gulch Farm, City Center, or Tassajara.

 Q: Do I need to follow the temple schedule?